YuvanMichaelVivenzi/dotfiles/CONTRIBUTING.md

 ### 3. Frequent updates are usually made, expect your code to change somehow, someday.
 Probably in new features and such.
 ### 4. I cannot guarantee that these configs will work.
 As far as I know, they will be made sure to work only on Arch Linux and their derivatives. *
 * Unless in distributions like Garuda Linux where so many custom things are done that they break stuff.
+### 5. Any suggestions to improve CONTRIBUTING.md, CODE_OF_CONDUCT, LICENSE etc and other files.
+Shall be gladly appreciated and incoorporated.
 #### Last updated on 12:25 PM 09th of August 2024 IST.
 Subject to change at times.